njligames/PTLTool/README.md

  * Example

    1. Download the CSV file from your (Team Lead Dashboard)[https://canary.remotasks.com/en/remoadmin/expert-management]
-   2. Copy the list of emails that are separated by whitespace from Slack
-   3. Read the CSV file in...
+   2. Read the CSV file in...
       ``` bash
-      JSON_DATA1=`python3 read.py path/to/file.1csv`
+      JSON_DATA=`python3 read.py data/2024-01-18.csv`
       ```
+   3. Copy the list of emails that are separated by whitespace from Slack
-   5. Run `intersect.py` and put the results in your clipboard
+   4. Run `intersect.py` and put the results in your clipboard
       ``` bash
       pbpaste | python3 intersect.py ${JSON_DATA} > pbcopy
       ```